Archery Canada Archery Canada

 Target Face

-The compound divisions shoot at a 40 cm triple face, and do score with the inner ten, whatever the age and gender.
+• The Compound divisions shoot at a 40 cm vertical or 40cm Triangular faces, and do score with the inner ten, whatever the age and gender.
+The diameter of the 10-ring for the compound division is 2 cm.

-All faces must be produced by a manufacturer licensed by World Archery.
+• All faces must be produced by a manufacturer licensed by WA.

 Warm-Up